 CHRIS BJORNBERG / SCIENCE PHOTO LIBRARY CHRIS BJORNBERG / SCIENCE PHOTO LIBRARY

 Necrotising fasciitis.
 Coloured X-ray of necrotising fasciitis in a cut in the heel of a foot.
-The deep wound is full of gas (dark blue, centre right) produced by bacteria that have infected the wound and are destroying the fibrous connective tissue (fascia).
+The deep wound is full of gas (red) produced by bacteria that have infected the wound and are destroying the fibrous connective tissue (fascia).
 Tissue death is known as necrosis.
-Bone is white and flesh light blue.
+Bone is white and flesh blue.
 This wound is infected with Streptococcus sp., Staphylococcus sp. and Clostridium sp. bacteria.
-In necrotising fascitis, large areas of fibrous connective tissue may rapidly become necrotic with a gangrenous appearance.
+The onset of necrotising fascitis is very rapid and large areas of fibrous connective tissue may become necrotic with a gangrenous appearance.
 The condition can be lethal if the bacteria causing the infection are resistant to common antibacterial drugs.

 Model release not required.
 Property release not required.